Resentment and Self-Betrayal: How to Stop Abandoning Yourself

 But the real issue isn’t your needs—it’s the confusion standing between you and true connection.

-When you’re unclear about what you need, how to communicate it effectively, or whether your partner is capable—or even willing—to meet those needs, your relationship can start to feel tangled, frustrating, and distant.
+When you’re uncertain about what you need, how to communicate it effectively, or whether your partner is capable—or even willing—to meet those needs, that confusion creates tension, frustration, and distance in your relationship.

-That’s why I created the No More Unmet Needs Workbook—to help you break free from confusion and confidently align with everything necessary for true relationship fulfillment.
+That’s why I created the No More Unmet Needs Workbook—a 4-step, 16 page digital guide—to help you break free from confusion and confidently align with everything necessary for true relationship fulfillment.

 Why This Workbook is the Solution You’ve Been Searching For: